Ernest C. Garcia II Sells 100,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 - On Monday, August 26th, Ernest C. Garcia II sold 9,186 shares of Carvana stock.
 The stock was sold at an average price of $156.95, for a total transaction of $1,441,742.70.

-Several institutional investors have recently made changes to their positions in the company.
-Ridgewood Investments LLC bought a new position in shares of Carvana in the 2nd quarter valued at approximately $32,000.
-Summit Securities Group LLC raised its stake in shares of Carvana by 110.0% in the 2nd quarter.
-Summit Securities Group LLC now owns 300 shares of the company’s stock valued at $39,000 after acquiring an additional 3,300 shares in the last quarter.
-Fifth Third Bancorp raised its stake in shares of Carvana by 450.8% in the 2nd quarter.
-Fifth Third Bancorp now owns 336 shares of the company’s stock valued at $43,000 after acquiring an additional 275 shares in the last quarter.
-Benjamin F. Edwards & Company Inc. bought a new position in shares of Carvana in the 2nd quarter valued at approximately $51,000.
-Finally, GAMMA Investing LLC raised its stake in shares of Carvana by 127.9% in the 2nd quarter.
-GAMMA Investing LLC now owns 458 shares of the company’s stock valued at $59,000 after acquiring an additional 257 shares in the last quarter.
-56.71% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in CVNA.
+Ridgewood Investments LLC bought a new position in shares of Carvana in the second quarter worth approximately $32,000.
+Parallel Advisors LLC lifted its holdings in shares of Carvana by 39.0% during the fourth quarter.
+Parallel Advisors LLC now owns 692 shares of the company’s stock valued at $37,000 after purchasing an additional 194 shares in the last quarter.
+Summit Securities Group LLC raised its position in Carvana by 110.0% in the 2nd quarter.
+Summit Securities Group LLC now owns 300 shares of the company’s stock worth $39,000 after buying an additional 3,300 shares during the last quarter.
+Fifth Third Bancorp lifted its stake in Carvana by 450.8% during the 2nd quarter.
+Fifth Third Bancorp now owns 336 shares of the company’s stock valued at $43,000 after acquiring an additional 275 shares during the period.
+Finally, Benjamin F. Edwards & Company Inc. purchased a new stake in shares of Carvana during the 2nd quarter valued at about $51,000.
+Hedge funds and other institutional investors own 56.71% of the company’s stock.

-CVNA has been the topic of several research reports.
-Evercore ISI boosted their price target on shares of Carvana from $142.00 to $157.00 and gave the stock an “in-line” rating in a research report on Monday, September 16th.
-JMP Securities reiterated a “market outperform” rating and issued a $200.00 target price on shares of Carvana in a report on Monday, September 9th.
-DA Davidson boosted their price target on shares of Carvana from $110.00 to $155.00 and gave the company a “neutral” rating in a report on Thursday, August 1st.
-Piper Sandler raised their price objective on shares of Carvana from $105.00 to $151.00 and gave the stock a “neutral” rating in a research note on Thursday, August 1st.
-Finally, Wells Fargo & Company raised shares of Carvana from an “equal weight” rating to an “overweight” rating and boosted their target price for the company from $77.00 to $175.00 in a research note on Thursday, August 1st.
-One research analyst has rated the stock with a sell rating, ten have issued a hold rating and eight have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Carvana currently has an average rating of “Hold” and a consensus price target of $153.88.
+CVNA has been the subject of several analyst reports.
+BTIG Research increased their price objective on shares of Carvana from $155.00 to $188.00 and gave the company a “buy” rating in a research note on Thursday, August 1st.
+Royal Bank of Canada upgraded Carvana to a “sector perform” rating and boosted their price objective for the company from $166.00 to $170.00 in a research note on Monday, August 19th.
+Wedbush raised Carvana to a “neutral” rating and lifted their target price for the company from $120.00 to $150.00 in a report on Monday, August 19th.
+Stephens began coverage on shares of Carvana in a research note on Thursday, September 12th.
+They set an “overweight” rating and a $190.00 price objective for the company.
+Finally, Wells Fargo & Company raised shares of Carvana from an “equal weight” rating to an “overweight” rating and raised their price target for the company from $77.00 to $175.00 in a report on Thursday, August 1st.
+One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating and eight have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $153.88.

 About Carvana